Media Directionality

 Receive-only example

-to indicate that you only want to receive media for a given kind (audio or video).
+Use a transceiver with direction RECV_ONLY to indicate that you only want to receive media for a given kind (audio or video).
 You can optionally pass a dummy local track or omit sending entirely by not attaching a sending track.

 import dev.onvoid.webrtc.*;